 Clint Peck - Owner & Winemaker

-Our grapes are harvested from the vast vineyards of Yakima Valley, WA.
-Each fall we transport approximately 8,000 lbs. of grapes back to Montana where they are then "crushed" within 30 hours of picking.
+Our grapes are harvested from the small family vineyards in the Yakima Valley of Washington.
+Each fall during "crush" we transport approximately 8,000 lbs. of wine grapes back to Montana where they are then crushed within 30 hours of picking.

 The Tasting Room